barntsen/MiniPort/README.md

 # MiniPort

-MiniPort contains two simple mini applications written in C for running on the Mi250x GPU.
+MiniPort contains two simple mini applications written in C/hip for running on the Mi250x GPU.
 The mini applications solve the acoustic wave equation using a simple finite-difference approach.
 The purpose is to compare the performance of using managed versus